 Our relationship: You won’t find any “boss” here.

-I enjoy a pleasant working relationship with my clients, just as I’m sure they do.
+I enjoy a pleasant working relationship with my clients, just as much as they do.

-Even though they pay me to do a job for them, I still maintain my independence as a freelancer.
+Even though my clients pay me to do a job, I still maintain my independence as a freelancer.
 In other words, I’m not an employee of theirs.
 There’s no barking orders or demanding I’m available whenever they choose.
 Of course I’ll do whatever I can to fulfill their requests, but within reason.

 However, if you find that I’m not a good fit for your specific needs, don’t worry!
 I’ll do what I can to work with you on closing out any open projects.
 No hard feelings!